ironhack-labs/lab-profile-app/README.md

 ### Iteration 7 (Bonus) | Styling your App

-Feel free to style it how ever you want. :art:
+Feel free to style the app anyway you see fit. :art:
-Or you can use `.png` inside of the `assets` folder that you can use as a background image.
-Don't forget to copy (or move) the image inside public folder of your React app.
+Or you can use the `.png`  available in the `assets/` folder, as a background image.
+Remember to include the image in the `src/` folder of your React app to be able to import it.
 Here you can check the colors:

 - Gradient background color: `#C1DFC4` to `#DEECDD`
 - Green: `#638165`